 LivingNâm has tools to open the windows, to purify yourself and to help you guard your state in every instant of living.

 The Carrier of Nâm has the task and responsibility to Carry the Light which is beyond the world, which has always been there and always will remain through the evolution of time.
 This Carrying is a task that never ends.

-Perhaps you are a Carrier too?
+Perhaps you aspire to become a Carrier too?